InstallerLegacy/setup.virtualhub.eu.org/content/posts/create-kubuntu-installation-media.md

 It will take a long time to write the image, depending on the write speed of your pen drive.
 Have patience.
 After the image is written, eject your pen drive.
 That's it we created a Kubuntu installation media pen drive.
 In the [next tutorial](/install-kubuntu), we will use it to install Kubuntu.

+## Video tutorial

 Do you want to follow the tutorial by watching a video?
 Here it is:

 {{< youtube YgtnF2ZQBk0 >}}

 Don't like youtube?
 You can download the above video from [here](https://link.storjshare.io/s/jwgvrk72blugzyx3rcbvgs7jnx6q/virtualhub-setup-videos/OS/How%20to%20create%20a%20Kubuntu%20installation%20media.mp4?download=true).
 The video is also available on IPFS.
-You can download it from [here](https://bafybeihwrdcxbcdf4d4v5vb5dhrfrg3uqvl5xdlpotgbg32cymhiaziftu.ipfs.dweb.link/).
-The CID of the video on IPFS is:
+You can download it from [here](https://bafybeidnpq3znhqkjmqkx7ctg2y5msl6meswa2hia3dukeqee3yzwecqy4.ipfs.w3s.link/How%20to%20create%20a%20Kubuntu%20installation%20media.mp4).
+The CID of the folder of the video on IPFS is:

 ```
-bafybeihwrdcxbcdf4d4v5vb5dhrfrg3uqvl5xdlpotgbg32cymhiaziftu
+bafybeidnpq3znhqkjmqkx7ctg2y5msl6meswa2hia3dukeqee3yzwecqy4
 ```

 This tutorial itself is also available on IPFS.
 If you have an IPFS-friendly browser like Brave and have configured the IPFS options then there should be an option to open this tutorial on IPFS on the right-hand side of the address bar.
 If you do not have an IPFS-friendly browser, you can read this tutorial on IPFS [here](https://setup-virtualhub-eu-org.ipns.dweb.link/create-kubuntu-installation-media/).
 An archive of this tutorial is available [here](https://web.archive.org/web/20220930110753/https://setup.virtualhub.eu.org/create-kubuntu-installation-media/) via Wayback Machine.